Inamajet/Jarvis-jr/README.md

 ## Why I'm building it

 Smart speakers just sit there and talk.
-I wanted something that actually interacts with my space — watches for movement, sees faces, responds to different inputs with physical actions.
-The goal is a desk companion that feels alive, not just another voice assistant.
+I wanted something that actually interacts with my space,watches for movement, sees faces, responds to different inputs with physical actions.
+The goal is a desk companion that feels alive.

 ## How it works